Cars brands and logos that start with P

 Picchio Racing Cars Logo

-Italian manufacturer of racing cars and sports models for the road Picchio Racing Cars was founded in 1989 in Ancarano, Teramo, Italy.
+Italian manufacturer of racing cars and road sports models, Picchio Racing Cars was founded in 1989 in Ancarano, Teramo, Italy.
 The company’s founder was Giotto Bizzarrini, who wanted to realize his idea of the most efficient racing car.
 He created his first SR2 in 1998.
 In 2004, a new Light series was introduced.
 The next model line was the Hillclimb, the P4/E2, released in 2010.
 At the same time, the company’s first electric car, the Picchio DANY, appeared.

 Pilbeam